Dash-OS/tcl-cluster/README.md

 from outside of our localhost.
 You may also use hooks to provide this type of security based on the context of the cluster.

+#### Lightweight Binary Wire Protocol

+In order to make the cluster communication as fast and light-weight as possible, a special binary wire protocol is utilized (bpacket) which resembles [Protocol Buffers](https://developers.google.com/protocol-buffers/) which a few modifications.
+In general this should be anywhere from 30-60% smaller than using JSON or similar (depending on the type of packet being sent).

 #### Customizable & Extendable

 `cluster` provides hooks that allow you each member to intercept evaluation at different